icub-tech-iit/documentation/docs/upgrade_kits/head_4k/support.md

 ## Upgrade Kit

-This upgrade kit is meant to update the head with high-resolution cameras, bigger FOV lenses, a more reliable eyes' tilt mechanism, and new computational units.
+This upgrade kit is meant to update the head with new eyes composed by high-resolution cameras, bigger FOV lenses, new GPU, new accomodation for the COM-Express in the backpack, new design for the upper cover of the backpack.

 <center> ![](img/1.JPG) </center>